SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed invalid argument error in the WpssoJsonFiltersTypePlace class.
+	* Fixed invalid argument error for `$weekdays` in the WpssoJsonFiltersTypePlace class.
 * **Developer Notes**
 	* None.
 * **Requires At Least**